Academic Integrity Matters (AIM)

-Upon completion of the self-guided course, the student informs the AIM coordinator by email, who arranges a Virtual Meeting for them with an AIM consultant.
-Based on the student’s needs, the AIM consultant will develop an individualized plan during the first meeting for the subsequent support.
+Upon completion of the self-guided course, the student informs the AIM coordinator by email, who arranges a Zoom meeting for them with an AIM consultant.
+Based on the student’s needs, the AIM consultant will develop an individualized plan during the first meeting for subsequent support.

 After the student has signed the consent form, the faculty member will be sent reports on the student’s progress until the student has completed or discontinued the program.

 If you are a faculty member wishing to refer a student who needs additional support for academic integrity, please fill out the referral form below.

 Typically, a student is referred to the AIM program when a faculty member notices that a student is having issues with integrating sources into their writing (or if the student expresses a need for additional support).

 There may be many students moving through the AIM program simultaneously and appointments may be limited.